 Accident Claims UK is a trusted personal injury solicitor’s firm who are known for their integrity.
 If you have suffered a wrist injury that was not your fault, trust Accident Claims UK to provide you with an excellent solicitor to win you the wrist injury compensation or sprained wrist compensation that you are entitled to.
 Our solicitors have an excellent track record of helping victims like you claim the wrist injury compensation they are entitled to, and many of them have thirty years of experience, so you’re bound to be in safe hands.
 Are you ready to start your wrist injury compensation claim?
 Call Accident Claims UK for your free legal consultation.
 If we think you have a legitimate case for compensation, we will get started with your claim right away.
 We’re looking forward to hearing from you.

 What is the average settlement for a broken wrist?

 Without any additional details about your claim, this question is a difficult one to answer.
 There are many different kinds and severity of wrist fracture, from a simple sprain to a series of complicated fractures that reduce the functionality of the wrist for life.
 The general damages head of your claim will depend on how severe your injury is.

 Similarly, the special damages head of your claim will also be very dependant on your personal circumstances.
-For instance, if you injured your wrist in such a way that it prevented you from ever going back to work, then this would be taken into consideration when the compensation is being calculated and this would probably attract a higher sum than someone who’s wrist injury didn’t interfere with their work at all.
+For instance, if you injured your wrist in such a way that it prevented you from ever going back to work, then this would be taken into consideration when the compensation is being calculated, and this would probably attract a higher sum than someone whose wrist injury didn’t interfere with their work at all.